About doulas

 During pregnancy, a doula might:

-- give you information about pregnancy and birth
+- give you information, including information about your pregnancy and birth options

-- talk about previous births and other life experiences that might affect your birth experience
+- talk about the experiences that might affect your birth experience, including previous births

 During labour and birth, a doula might: